LotusEngineering/qpboost/qspypy/README.md

 ## Configuring qutest and pytest
 Before you can run your tests, you must configure pytest by creating a _conftest.py_ file in the folder where your tests reside.
-At a minimum, this file needs to include the qspypy fixtures and the com port that qspy uses to communicate with the target.
+At a minimum, this file needs to include the qspypy fixtures.
+You can also configure qutest by importing qspy.config and modifying the default values.

 Here's the example from qspypy/tests on GitHub:
 ```
+# Load common fixtures used throughout testing
+from qspypy.fixtures import qutest_session, qutest, qutest_noreset

 # Load default configuration so we can change it before running
 import qspypy.config as CONFIG

-# Load common fixtures used throughout testing
-from qspypy.fixtures import qutest_session, qutest, qutest_noreset
+# Automatically start/stop qspy for the session
+CONFIG.AUTOSTART_QSPY = True

 ## NOTE: You must change this to be the port your target is connected to
 CONFIG.QSPY_COM_PORT = 'COM3'